BruceEckel/BruceEckel-hugo/content/post/developer-retreats-keep-getting-better.md

 other people want to join you.
 And of course, sharing technical information about projects.

+The main location for the retreat is the training room for [Evolve Coworking](https://www.evolvework.co/).
+I'm still planning to put up a Chromecast-enabled monitor in that room, as well as painting part of the wall with whiteboard paint.

 Luciano wanted to create a foundation for experimenting with the "Distributed Consensus Problem" (an introduction can be found [here](https://blog.acolyer.org/2019/03/08/a-generalised-solution-to-distributed-consensus/)),